notasausage/pi-hole-unbound-wireguard/README.md

 If you aren't on a Mac, or can't use ApplePi-Baker, you can format your SD card using the [SD Association's Formatting Tool](https://www.sdcard.org/downloads/formatter_4/), available for Windows and macOS.
 For Linux folks, try [gparted](https://gparted.org).

 **Note**: After formatting the SD card, I recommend safely ejecting it, removing it from your card reader, and then reinserting it before attempting to copy the N00BS files to it.
-Without doing this, I noticed some I/O errors when booting from my Raspberry Pi (similar to the [forum thread here](https://www.raspberrypi.org/forums/viewtopic.php?p=459823)).
+Without doing this, I sometimes end up with I/O errors when booting from my Raspberry Pi (similar to the [forum thread here](https://www.raspberrypi.org/forums/viewtopic.php?p=459823)).
+For more on installing Rasbian images, see the [Raspberry Pi documentation](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).

 ### Step 3: Copy Files from N00BS Folder to SD Card
 Once your downloaded N00BS archive is downloaded and uncompressed, copy all the files and folders inside your N00BS folder to the root of the SD card.
 You can also refer to the `INSTRUCTIONS-README.txt` file included with N00BS for more.